 I loved the way some bikers parked their bikes on the road before they lost themselves in the serene waterfall.

 Watch the video of Rajapur Ganga Waterfalls by the side of NH 66.

 It was already evening and we resisted the temptation to stop at smaller waterfalls that had started appearing on the road.

-Just before dusk, we managed to reach out resort (Blue Ocean Resort & Spa) in Malgund, 4 km from Ganpatipule.
-We were welcomed here by who else but Ganapati.
+Just before dusk, we managed to reach our resort (Blue Ocean Resort & Spa) in Malgund, 4 km from Ganpatipule.
+We were welcomed here by anyone else but Ganapati.
 Before the sun said goodbye we just managed to visit the beach opposite the resort.
 We then hiked a bit to the temple on a hillock within the resort.
 The vast sea surrounded by a strip of green was enchanting, to say the least.
 The drum beats of the Ganapati temple accentuated the environment.

-- Guarding the Konkan Coast – Sindhudurg Fort.
+Guarding the Konkan Coast – Sindhudurg Fort